-A related possibility is that the locus of control of salary-setting may differ across the 43 institutions, with salary-setting in departments that are part of relatively homogeneous colleges paying less attention to Q, since other departments in the unit have similar production technologies and internal systems of evaluation.
+A related possibility is that the locus of control of salary-setting may differ across the 43 institutions, with salary-setting in departments that are part of relatively homogeneous colleges paying less attention to Q, since other departments in the unit have similar production technologies and internal count of citations during the year to published or unpublished work-YES or NO. Please delete the incorrect answer to each of these two questions."

+27The e-mail questionnaire was: "In doing annual merit/salary reviews, what information is requested from faculty members in your Department?
+1) List of articles accepted and/or published during the year-YES or NO. 2) List or count of citations during the year to published or unpublished work-YES or NO. Please delete the incorrect systems of evaluation.
 To examine this possibility we created an indicator for those departments that are part of large general colleges (typically called Arts and Sciences, Liberal Arts, etc.), equaling 1 for 41 percent of the observations used in the estimates in Table 9.
 The results of interacting this indicator with the quality and quantity measures are shown in Column (2) of Table 10.
-Again, none of the interactions has a t-statistic above one, and the entire vector is insignificant.27
+Again, none of the interactions has a t-statistic above one, and the entire vector is insignificant.
+28

-26The e-mail questionnaire was: "In doing annual merit/salary reviews, what information is requested from faculty members in your Department?
-1) List of articles accepted and/or published during the year-YES or NO. 2) List or count of citations during the year to published or unpublished work-YES or NO. Please delete the incorrect answer to each of these two questions."

 Another explanation may be that the salaries of those who have moved into a department are determined differently from those of stayers (although the evidence in the previous sub-section suggested the same effects on the probability of moving that we have observed here on salaries), with the determination of movers' salaries being more responsive to Q and less to the quality measures.
-For the reduced sample who could have moved from another institution, we interacted the indicator of movement with the quality and quantity measures, with the results presented in Column (3) of Table 10.
-Again none of the individual interactions is significant, nor is the entire vector of interactions as a group.28
+For the reduced sample who could have moved from another institution, we interact the indicator of movement with the quality and quantity measures, with the results presented in Column (3) of Table 10.
+Again none of the individual interactions is significant, nor is the entire vector of interactions as a group.29